sake92/tupson/README.md

 ### Rename a field

-You can use the Scala lang feature to use weird names for keys:
+You can use the Scala's "backticks" language feature to use weird names for keys:

 ```scala
 import ba.sake.tupson.*